Twitchfire plot in the Hero AU

 “Wow, this place looks nice,” Spitfire remarks, looking down at the cutoff as she steps over it without a worry.
 “I guess the cleaners still do their job.”

-Twitch scowls at the disrespect but keeps pace with her.
+Sunbird scowls at the disrespect but keeps pace with her.
 “This place was a tomb, Spitfire.”

 Spitfire half laughs at her.
 “Why are you whispering?
 Afraid you’re gonna wake the dead?”

-Twitch huffs and rolls her eyes.
+Sunbird huffs and rolls her eyes.
 “It just feels more respectful, I guess.”

 “Who did they bury here, anyway?
 Maybe they’ll be happy to hear anything after all this time.”